 Foundations

-Silo foundation systems should be verified in accordance with prEN 1998-5:2022, 9 for the supporting loads according to 5.4.1.
+Silo foundation systems should be verified in accordance with EN 1998-5:—4, Clause 9 for the supporting loads according to 5.4.1.

 Silo shell and hopper

 The seismic action effects in the silo shell and hopper (membrane forces and bending moments, circumferential or meridional, and membrane shear) should be calculated in the seismic design situation.